morloc-project/morloc/docs/types.md

 The type properties (Haskell typeclasses) describe what can be done to a type.
 For example: Orderable, Foldable, Traversable, Monoid, Semigroup.

 Machines need to learn how to use tools.
-The statistical deel learning approach gives them data, and then trains a network to recognize patterns.
+The statistical deep learning approach gives them data, and then trains a network to recognize patterns.
 But whether this will ever be a substitute for knowledge is uncertain.
 There are other approaches to machine learning.
 Symbolic regression.
 Logic.
 Knowledge